 Here’s some of my work before CNN:

-I witnessed three revolutions in 2011.
+I covered three popular uprisings and revolutions in 2011.
 First in Tunisia, then Egypt, then Libya.
 I spent most of 2011 reporting out of a small apartment next to Cairo’s Tahrir Square.
 There was a lot of tear gas.
 Before the Arab Spring, I worked on some lighter feature stories about life in Egypt.
 This short film was among my favorites – about growing conservatism in Egypt as seen by the spread of electronic prayer devices in elevators.